 It’s pretty easy to get caught up in our early taste of Spring like weather we had in February and the 86° we had yesterday.
 Though the hard freeze last week should be a wake-up call for home gardeners.
-It’s still only early March and while the grass, trees and even some flowers have already started to show signs of growth.
-It’s still way too early to think about planting the garden and flowers.
-That is unless you want to cover them several nights a week for the next month or so.
+It’s still only early March and while the grass, trees and even flowers have already started to grow.
+It’s still way too early to think about planting the tender garden and flowers.
+That is unless you want to cover them several nights a week for the next few weeks.
 Or if you just want to replace the plants a few times from now until early mid-April.

 I have a rule of a green thumb around here, plant the hardy stuff around Saint Patrick’s Day(March 17th) and plant the tender stuff around Tax Day(April 15th).
-I say this because history shows us that there will be a hard freeze and many frosts until about early April and sometimes even later.
+I say this because history shows us that there will be a hard freeze and many touches of frost until about early April and sometimes even later.

-Here’s a look at the earliest and latest freeze over 136 years of records here in Charlotte during the Spring/Winter.
+Here’s a look at the earliest and latest freeze over 139 years of records here in Charlotte during the Spring/Winter.
 You’ll see our latest freeze ever was May 2, 1963, but even the record for the earliest last freeze is still right only as early as late February.
-So if you plant now you are betting on a very rare event.
-Basically you are gambling that we have already had our last freeze of the winter/spring season.
-While if you wait until April 15th for the tender stuff you are playing the odd in your favor.
-In Charlotte 96% of last freeze events have occurred prior to April 15th.
+So if you plant, now you are betting on a very rare event.
+You are gambling that we have already had our last freeze of the winter/spring season.
+While if you wait until April 15th for the tender stuff, you are playing the odd in your favor.
+In Charlotte, 97% of last freeze events have occurred before April 15th.

 |DATES OF LAST OCCURRENCE OF 32 OR LOWER|